Sparser Block-Sparse Attention via Token Permutation: Impact Statement

-Our work focuses on improving the computational efficiency of large language models.
-We believe this research carries positive ethical implications.
-By reducing the computational resources required for processing long sequences, our method contributes to lowering the energy consumption and carbon footprint associated with training and deploying large-scale AI models.
-This can also enhance the accessibility of advanced AI technologies, enabling researchers and developers with limited resources to contribute to the field and innovate responsibly.
+This paper focuses on improving the computational efficiency of long-context Large Language Models (LLMs) via block-sparse attention.
+By reducing the computational overhead and memory requirements of prefilling, our work contributes to lowering the energy consumption and carbon footprint associated with running large-scale models.